 60 ms Toff

-Following is maybe more than you will want to know...
+Following is maybe something you might want to know...

 Shutter lag time